flojug/widgsock-ruby/README.md

 For now all the widgets are displayed in absolute mode (x,y,w,h) in the area of the application.

-Each widget allows the programer to retrieve events which can occur on it :
+Each widget allows the programer to retrieve events :

 	w.on("change") do
 		puts "w.val=" + w.val